A Gamete Intra Fallopian Tube Transfer (GIFT) is a laparoscopic

-GIFT is a procedure done on one day and it involves:
+GIFT is a procedure which involves:

-- Stimulating a woman's eggs with medications
+- Stimulating a woman's eggs using medication

-- Performing a laparoscopy and removing a woman's eggs
+- Performing a laparoscopy to remove eggs

 - Mixing the eggs with sperm outside the body inside a dish